JorritBootsma/docker-tutorial/README.md

 # docker-tutorial
 Dockerizing a Python application using Github Actions and deploying to Azure App Service.
 The application consists of a simple FastAPI backend server and Streamlit frontend.
+Currently only the backend server is published to Azure App Service.

 Following a combination of these tutorials:
 - https://docs.docker.com/language/python/